zulip/zulip/templates/zerver/help/change-your-language.md

 # Change your language

-Zulip has been translated or partially translated into a number of different languages.
+Zulip has been translated or partially translated into dozens of languages.
 You can see which languages Zulip supports, and help add support for new languages on **[Transifex](https://www.transifex.com/zulip/zulip/)**.

-If your entire organization speaks a language other than English, an administrator can [set the default language][change-org-lang] for new users joining the organization.
+If your organization has a primary language other than American English, an administrator should also [set the organization notifications language][change-org-lang].

 [change-org-lang]: change-the-default-language-for-your-organization